• Skip to primary navigation

 Pickled Items

 Adding pickled items to your charcuterie board will balance the flavors of the meats and cheeses added.
-Plus it is fun to add in different textures and tastes to your board.
+Plus, it is fun to add different textures and tastes to your board.
+I love adding a Giardiniera to my charcuterie boards for a nice change-up or how about a Marinated Feta?

 • Spicy Pickles